 - Better parts availability- Quick release axles have been a standard bike part for over 80 years.
 Millions of bikes use them all around the world.
 If your quick release axle breaks or bends or a hub fails while you’re cycling through a remote region, you can find a replacement in even the smallest of villages.
 For this reason, quick release axles are still the best choice for expedition bicycle touring and bikepacking.
 Finding a replacement thru axle would be nearly impossible in many developing countries.
 They are a specialty part that isn’t available everywhere yet.

 - Quick release makes it faster and easier to remove the wheels- You just pull the quick release lever and lift the dropouts off the wheel.
 It takes just a matter of seconds to get the wheels off.
 This is why Tullio Campagnolo invented them in the first place.
-Once the wheels are off, you don’t have to worry about losing the axle because the quick release skewer stays in the hub.
+Once the wheels are off, you don’t have to worry about losing the axle because the qr skewer stays in the hub.
 This is a great feature if you have to remove your wheel often for security purposes when locking your bike up.
 It is also a great feature for racing where every second counts.

 - Quick release axles are lighter- On average, a quick release axles weigh around 20 grams less than a thru axle.
 Quick release frames are lighter as well because the dropouts contain less material.
 You might save 60-100 grams by using quick release axles instead of thru axles.